Nuxify/sophon/README.md

 3. Run the command ``make`` on the Terminal.
 This will automatically run a sequence of commands such as ```make install``` that are necessary for running the project.

+4. Create a `.env` file in the root of the folder, copy the contents of `.env.example` and fill it with the corresponding data.
+Greeter contract address can be found at the top of this README file.

-4. Voila!
+5. Voila!
 The project should now be running on your designated simulator/device.

 To use Flutter debug tools, go to Run -> Start Debugging in VS Code.